doctrine-extensions/DoctrineExtensions/README.markdown

 - Tree - this extension automates the tree handling process and adds some tree specific functions on repository. (closure or nestedset)
 - Translatable - gives you a very handy solution for translating records into diferent languages.
 Easy to setup, easier to use.
 - Sluggable - urlizes your specified fields into single unique slug
+- Sortable - maintains a position field for ordering entities
 - Timestampable - updates date fields on create, update and even property change.
 - Loggable - helps tracking changes and history of objects, also supports version managment.